2022 AmeriCorps YPAR grant

 Grant Overview

-Systematic reviews of YPAR in the United States continue to emphasize the role, agency, and awareness of youth rather than systemic changes that could result from taking up the findings of their research (Anyon et al., 2018).
+School communities are increasingly interested in engaging students through YPAR work, which has a long history in educational research as one form of critical community-based participatory action research.
+YPAR is “a critical research methodology that carries specific epistemological commitments toward reframing who is ‘allowed’ to conduct and disseminate education research with/about youth in actionable ways” (Caraballo et al., 2017, p.
+313).
+It is recognized as a way for students “to collaborate with school administrators, educators, and community leaders to identify and examine challenges, while simultaneously building upon the strengths and assets of a school and community to address challenges” (Means et al., 2020, p.
+43).
+As Scorza et al. (2017) note, “The tradition of YPAR is rooted in its value of the collective student voice and also the raising of critical consciousness and civic engagement within a cohort of students” (p.
+145).
+A central premise of YPAR is that it recognizes and honors young people in their full complexity, including the cultures and communities to which they belong.
+Systematic reviews of YPAR in the U.S. continue to emphasize the role, agency, and awareness of youth rather than systemic changes that could result from taking up the findings of their research (Anyon et al, 2018).
 While engaging in YPAR enables young people to view themselves as capable civic actors, YPAR alone does not close the gap between the findings and recommendations from youth-led research and actual changes in school policies and practices that would lead to a more engaging and relevant education for all students.
-Fitting within AmeriCorps’ third funding priority area, “Communities: Understanding Civic Infrastructure and How It Strengthens Communities,” the main research question asks how youth and supportive adults can push for changes in their own schools, districts, and communities by connecting insights from youth research to professional development for educators and by having youth representation in decision-making structures (e.g., on teacher-hiring committees).
+Our main research question asked how youth and supportive adults can push for changes in their own schools, districts, and communities by connecting insights from youth research to professional development for educators and by having youth representation in decision-making structures (e.g. on teacher hiring committees).

 AmeriCorps Grantee Gathering 2024 poster Carleton College